joao-lgomes/joao-lgomes/README.md

 <div style="display: inline_block;">

 <br>
-💻 Trabalho atualmente como desenvolvedor mobile com foco em Flutter e backend utilziando Nest.
+💻 I currently work as a Mobile Engineer focusing on Flutter.

 <br>
-🎓 Estou cursando o 10º Período de Engenharia de Computação em Uberaba-MG
+🎓 I have a degree in Computer Engineering, from IFTM in Uberaba-MG - Brazil

 <br>
-📚 Estou estudando e tentando me especializar em desenvolvimento mobile, com flutter e kotlin
+📚 I'm specializing in mobile development using flutter, and I'm also interested in native mobile languages

 <br>
-🎮 Gosto de jogar Stardew Valley, Skyrim, The Wicher 3, CS:GO, Rainbow Six Siege, ...
+🎮 I like playing Stardew Valley, Skyrim, The Wicher 3, CS:GO, Rainbow Six Siege, and other games

 <br>
-🎨 Amante de arte, acampar, ciclismo, mangás, e de assistir futebol, animes, filmes e séries
+🎨 Tenho como hobbies a arte, acampar, ciclismo, mangás, e gosto de assistir futebol, animes, filmes e séries

 <br>
 <br>